weygoldt/ChirpCNN/README.md

 ![current detector](assets/detection.png)

-So what the current implementation solves, is reliable detection (on simulated data) but assignment is still an issue, which I might be able so solve with an algorithmic approach, similarly to the non-cnn chirp detector.
+The black circles are points were chirps were simulated.
+The white circles with a black border plotte above them are the points were my detector found a chirp.
+So what the current implementation solves, is reliable detection (on simulated data) but assignment is still an issue.
+As seen on the plot, when frequency bands are close to each other, one chirp is often detected on two frequency bands.
+I might be able so solve with an algorithmic approach, similarly to the non-cnn chirp detector.

 ## Issues